-In the period of time during which a married couple has separated but are not divorced, it is possible for each spouse to spend significant money from their joint accounts.
+In the period of time during which a married couple has separated but is not divorced, it is possible for each spouse to spend significant amounts of money from their joint accounts.

 In theory, this could reduce the overall assets available in the matrimonial pot and therefore eat into the share of money which would be available for the other spouse in the financial settlement.

-But the court will take into account the reasonableness of either spouse spending money prior to divorce.
+But the court will consider the fairness of either spouse spending money prior to divorce.

 If one spouse is obviously aiming to whittle down the matrimonial pot by excessive spending, the court can decide they are entitled to a lower percentage of the matrimonial pot, thereby leaving the value of the financial settlement for the other party unaffected.

-Will money I transfer to family members before divorce be considered by the court?
+Will the money I transfer to family members before divorce be considered by the court?